cassiersg/mimopsni/graph_rep.md

+## Problem statement

+A computation circuit operating over GF(2^n) is given (example AES S-Box) as a computation flowgraph: a directed acyclic graph (DAG) where vertices represent operations (gates), and edges represent data.

+The goal is to prove that a circuit is (S)NI, if the NI/SNI proporty is given for each gate, or to modify the flowgraph and add required properties on gates to make the circuit (S)NI (optimizing some cost criterion).

 ## Graph description

-Compute the computation flowgraph (it is a directed acyclic graph, DAG).
+The computation flowgraph (it is a directed acyclic graph, DAG).
 It is made of 5 kinds of vertices:
-+ A2: 2 inputs, 1 output.
-This vertex represents any arithmetic operation over
-two values (typically multiplication).
-+ A1: 1 inputs, 1 output.
-This vertex represents any arithmetic operation over
-one value (typically squaring).
++ A: Represents a basic arithmetic operation (typically: multiplication or addition).
+It is assumed that it can be instantiated in NI and SNI versions.
+Can have any number of inputs, always has one output.
-+ S: 1 input, 2 outputs.
-This "split" vertex is used to model the use of a value as an input for two different vertices.
++ S: 1 input, n outputs.
+This "split" vertex is used to model the use of a value as an input for different vertices.
 (The values of the outputs are the same as the input.)
 + I: 0 input, 1 output.
 This vertex represents an input of the circuit.
 + O: 1 input, 0 output.
 This vertex represents an output of the circuit.
-+ R: 1 input, 1 output.
-This vertex represents a SNI refresh.

-All the wires in the circuit are represented as directed edges.
-We assume that all the implementations of the gates are NI.

-NB: Any SNI gate can be modelled as a NI gate followed by a SNI refresh.
+A refresh is an identity SNI arithmetic vertex.

 ## Reduction from NI to graph theory

 The goal is to prove that circuit is NI, by computing properties of the graph.
-(SNI is handled by adding a SNI refresh at the output.)

 For each wire $i$, we can compute an upper bound $S_i$ on the number of known shares required to simulate the circuit for a given set of adversarial probes.